syncfusion-content/xamarin-docs/Xamarin/Radial-Menu/Overview.md

 ---
 layout: post
 title: Overview of Syncfusion RadialMenu control for Xamarin.Forms
-description: Overview and key features of RadialMenu control in Xamarin.Forms
+description: This section will explain about OverView and available key features of RadialMenu control in Xamarin.Forms
 platform: Xamarin
 control: SfRadialMenu
 documentation: ug